tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

      makeactive
      chainloader +1

+> Note:

-Note:If you are attempting to dual-boot with Windows 7, you should comment out the line makeactive.
+-   If you are attempting to dual-boot with Windows 7, you should comment out the line makeactive.

-Note:Windows 2000 and later versions do NOT need to be on the first partition to boot (contrary to popular belief).
+-   Windows 2000 and later versions do NOT need to be on the first partition to boot (contrary to popular belief).
 If the Windows partition changes (i.e. if you add a partition before the Windows partition), you will need to edit the Windows boot.ini file to reflect the change (see this article for details on how to do that).

 If Windows is located on another hard disk, the map command must be used.
 This will make your Windows install think it is actually on the